Weeping European Hornbeam

 A graceful and shapely specimen tree, very attractive when the leaves flare yellow then orange in the fall; very densely branched, one of the very best trees for rigid landscape form; adaptable to various soil conditions

-Weeping European Hornbeam has forest green foliage throughout the season.
+Weeping European Hornbeam is primarily valued in the landscape for its cascading habit of growth.
+It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth gray bark adds an interesting dimension to the landscape.

 Weeping European Hornbeam is a dense deciduous tree with a strong central leader and a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.